telpuhova/week4-project/readme.md

 ## Results

-By the end of the day I research following topics:
+By the end of the day I researched following topics:
 * [tips on job search](tips-on-job-search.md)
 * [applicant tracking systems](applicant-tracking-systems.md)
 * [contributing to open source](contributing-to-open-source.md)